syed/cloudstack-driver/README.rst

    * - ``networkPoolName`` = ``default``
      - (String) Datera access network pool name.
    * - ``replica`` = ``3``
-     - (Int) Number of replicas to create of an inode.
+     - (Int) Number of replicas to create of a volume.

 ===================
 Configuration Steps